 Dodd-Frank provided an overhaul of the nation’s financial regulations and created a system to incentivize individuals to come forward with information about fraud and misconduct in the financial sector.
 The Dodd-Frank Act permits a monetary award to individuals who voluntarily provide information to the U.S. Securities and Exchange Commission (SEC), if that information leads to a successful enforcement action and monetary sanctions over $1 million.
 A whistleblower may receive an award of between 10% and 30% of the total monetary sanctions collected.

 The SEC established the Office of the Whistleblower (OWB) in 2012 to administer the whistleblower program.
 The OWB typically receives over 5,000 tips a year from whistleblowers.
-Since its creation, the OWB has paid out more than $500 million in awards to whistleblowers.
+Since its creation, the OWB has paid out more than $1 billion in awards to whistleblowers.